 - their flight is delayed.

-EU Regulation 261/2004 aims to reduce and compensate passengers for the trouble and inconvenience that a flight disturbance may cause.
-To this end, the law imposes certain obligations on air carriers.
-If airlines fail to fulfill these obligations, Regulation 261/2004 requires them to pay cancelled flight compensation or flight delay compensation to the affected passengers.
+EC 261/2004 aims to compensate passengers for the trouble that a flight disturbance may cause.
+The law imposes certain obligations on air carriers.
+If airlines fail to fulfill them, EU Regulation 261 requires that they pay cancelled flight compensation or flight delay compensation to the affected passengers.

 |EU Member states||Also included in ECAA|